 A. Sample Population Resolution

-A RESOLUTION OF THE (Municipality, community or reserve) adop oting the
+A RESOLUTION OF THE(Municipality, community or reserve) adopting the

 determination of population.
-(Municipanty, community or reserve)

-WHEREAS, the has conducted a census of the reserve) ne
+WHEREAS, the has conducted a has conducted a census of the

-population indicating the populat
+population indicating the population of permanent residents as of

 ; and

-WHEREAS, the governing body of the mu (Municipality, community or reserve) ust pass a
+WHEREAS, the governing body of the(Municipality, community or reserve)

 Resolution adopting the results of the census for use by the Department of Commerce,

 Community and Economic Development;

-NOW THEREFORE BE IT RESOLVE (Date)
+NOW THEREFORE BE IT RESOLVED THAT the governing the population of permana -

+Was

-(Municipality, community or reserve) Was (Decoderies)
+(Municipality, community or reserve) (Population)

-PASSED AND APPROVED BY THE (Municipality, community or reserve) on the
+PASSED AND APPROVED BY THE(Municipality, community or reserve) on the

-Day of (Month) · (Year)
+(Day) Day of, (Year)

 BY:

-r/President)

-ATTEST:
+(Mayor/President)

-(Clerk or Secretary)
+ATTEST: (Clerk or Secretary)